Populate Data in Blazor Maps Component

 Fetching data from JSON file

-To retrieve data from a JSON file, you can create a Blazor WebAssembly App or a Blazor Server App.
-The data from the JSON file is then read, convert it to a C# object, and assign it to the DataSource property.
+To retrieve data from a JSON file, create a Blazor WebAssembly app or a Blazor Server app.
+Read the data from the JSON file, convert it to a C# object, and assign it to the DataSource property.

 Fetching data from JSON file using Blazor WebAssembly App

-The Http.GetFromJsonAsync is used in the OnInitializedAsync lifecycle method to load JSON file data.
-As this will be executed asynchronously, check whether populationDensity is available, render the Maps component, or display the loading statement.
+The Http.GetFromJsonAsync method is used in the OnInitializedAsync lifecycle method to load JSON data.
+Because this executes asynchronously, check whether PopulationDensity is available; then render the Maps component or display a loading message.

 @inject HttpClient Http;